jonas-fuchs/varVAMP/docs/FAQ.md

 6. **Does varVAMP evaluate the off-target specificity of the designed oligos?**

-This you have to do [manually](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) at the moment.
-A BLAST feature is planned for the future.
+Yes, you can run primers against a local [BLAST](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html#downloadblastdata) db via the `-db` argument.
+At the moment only for the sanger and tiled modes.

 7. **Why does the % primer regions differ from the coverage estimated with the automatic parameter selection?**